gwalen/erc20_swapper_task/README.md

 DEPLOYER_PRIVATE_KEY=
 ```

 To deploy run `deploy.sh` script.
-It will use Forge scripts to deploy Timelock and Swapper(with proxy) contracts and perform initialization.
+It will use Forge scripts to deploy Timelock and Swapper(with proxy) contracts with initialization and verification with Etherscan.

 ## Deployed contracts: